Our Services

 Helpful Resources

-There are several factors to consider.
-A small head can reflect microcephaly, usually defined as head circumference more than two standard deviations below average for age and sex, present at birth or developing later, with outcomes ranging from typical development to significant delays depending on cause and severity.
+A small head size may indicate microcephaly, defined as a head circumference more than two standard deviations below average for age and sex.
+Microcephaly can be present at birth (congenital) or develop later (acquired), and outcomes range from typical development to significant developmental delays depending on the underlying cause and severity.

 Hearing that word can be overwhelming.
 But understanding what microcephaly really means, what causes it, and what steps to take next can help you move forward with clarity and confidence.